-- Century Holdings, a holding company; - Canadian Century, a holding company and the owner of the Company's 65% registered interest in its Duncan Lake Property; and - B.C.
-Ltd., the owner of the Company's interest in the Sunny Lake Joint Venture and a 60% interest in WISCO Century Sunny Lake which is the registered owner of a 100% interest in the Sunny Lake JV Properties.
+- Century Holdings is the majority shareholder of Labec Century, a joint venture company that it coowns with WISCO ADI.
+Labec Century holds a 100% registered interest in the Attikamagen JV Properties. - Century Holdings owns Canadian Century, a holding company that holds the Company's 65% registered interest in its Duncan Lake Property with an approximately 3% further earned. - Century Holdings owns B.C.
+Ltd., which is the owner of the Company's interest in the Sunny Lake Joint Venture through a 60% interest in WISCO Century Sunny Lake Iron Mines Limited (the registered owner of a 100% interest in the Sunny Lake JV Properties) and an 81.1% beneficial ownership of the Sunny Lake Properties.